shishirpy/ElixirQuickRef/README.md

 * MS-SQL

 Over time we will add more databases.
 All contributions are welcome.
-If you would like to contibute please first create and issue that you would like to solve and the submit a pull request.
+If you would like to contibute please first create an issue that you would like to solve and the submit a pull request.